adityasingh2509/mr-funnyBot/README.md

 <br>

-The `voicerss-tts.js` contains the JavaScript SDK Code for better integration with the API.
-It contains the `VoiceRSS Object` whose `speech` method when provided the joke-text to its `src` returns an audio.
+The `voicerss-tts.js` contains the JavaScript SDK Code for better integration with the API.<br>It contains the `VoiceRSS Object` whose `speech` method when provided the joke-text to its `src` returns an audio.

 #### script.js